 Chakra 4 – The Heart

 It is green in colour that is situated within our heart.
-It is centre of compassion, love, peace and harmony.
+It is center of compassion, love, peace, and harmony.
 It is also thought as the house of the soul.
 It is associated with lungs, arms, hands, heart and thymus gland.
-We experience love though this Chakra which leads the feeling of unconditional love moving to the emotional centre also known as solar plexus.
-After that, it goes to the sexual centre or our Base Chakra where attraction’s strong feelings are released.
+We experience love through this Chakra which leads the feeling of unconditional love moving to the emotional centre also known as solar plexus.
+After that, it goes to the sexual center or our Base Chakra where attraction’s strong feelings are released.
 When these energies go along directed to Base Chakra, we feel the desire to settle down, love someone and marry.
-Blockage of this chakra leads to problems related to immune system, lungs and hear as well as the manifestation of inhumanity, unprincipled behaviour as well as lack of compassion.
+Blockage of this chakra leads to problems related to immune system, lungs and hear as well as the manifestation of inhumanity, unprincipled behavior as well as lack of compassion.

 Chakra 3 – The Solar Plexus

 Coloured in yellow, it is situated a few inches above our navel in the area of solar plexus.
 It is associated with the digestive system, pancreas, adrenals and muscles.
 It is also the emotional life’s seat.
 Feelings of laughter, personal power, anger and joy are duly associated with this chakra.
 Our sensitivity along with ambition as well as ability to achieve are stored in this chakra.
 Blockage of this chakra can lead to anger, lack of direction or victim feeling and frustration.

 Chakra 2 – The Sacral ( Navel Chakra)